qcjxberin/SharpRUDP/README.md

 ## Is it fast?

-Well, I don't like to brag, but...
+Well, I don't like to brag, but for sending and receiving 100 packets, splitting large packets into 8192 bytes (approx) each...

 ![Test Run times](testrun.PNG)